 2016-2017 Georesource House & Senate Bills and status at the following link.
 Bills are bills color-coded by: oil&gas, water, mining, use in connection with a State Bill Summary site: https://www.dropbox.com/sh/0hog6uunr9qio7a/AAAlveqyqi1fH3CfBdWpI0vwa?dl=0

-Wed., Mar.
-29, Everything Dinosaur: Talk 3 Sauropods, 6 p.m. -7 p.m.
-Join the Friends of Dinosaur Ridge an interesting talk on long-necked dinosaurs, the sauropods!
+Wed., Apr.
+26, 6-7 p.m.
+Everything Dinosaur: Talk 4 Theropods Join the Friends of Dinosaur Ridge an interesting talk on meat-eating dinosaurs, the theropods!
 Meeting place: Dinosaur Discovery Center: 17681 W Alameda Parkway, Red Rocks Entrance #1.
 FREE TALK.
-Tours@dinoridge.org for more information.
+Tours@dinoridge.org

-Fri., Apr.
-7, 3:00 p.m., Reef Communities from the Great Lakes of the Eocene, by Mark Loewen, University of Utah.
-Denver Museum of Nature & Science Earth Sciences Colloquium, VIP Room, DMNS, all are welcome, Museum admission not required to attend.
+Fri., May 12, 3:00 p.m., The Evolution of Sensory Systems in Mammals, by Simone Hoffman, New York Institute of Technology; Denver Museum of Nature & Science Earth Sciences Colloquium, VIP Room, DMNS, all are welcome, Museum admission not required to attend.